A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Discussion and Results

-UDB are detected in all $6$ sboxes.
-In \cite{makarim2014relating} authors have extensively described how the presence of UDB in an sbox impacts other cryptographic properties, such as the occurrence of LS, as we can see in Table \ref{table:5}.
-C. Tezcan used these UDB and LS to devise 4 and 5 round impossible, truncated and improbable differentials, and break 5 out of 12 Ascon rounds \cite{tezcan2016truncated}.
-In regards to boomerang cryptanalysis, the BU for all sboxes is attaining the UB, which is opposite to the required bounds in order to be secure against Boomerang attacks.
+Almost Perfect Nonlinear (APN) S-boxes, in odd dimensions are differentially $2$ uniform \cite{abeer}.
+The only odd dimension case in S-boxes under study is of Ascon/ ISAP, and since its has a DU: $8$.
+The remaining S-boxes have a DU within the desired bounds.
+The DBN of Elephant and Photon-Beetle S-box satisfies the UB, Ascon/ ISAP is closer to the UB, and for Romulus and GIFT-COFB DBN value stands on the LB.
+A good DBN ensures more number of active S-boxes across multiple rounds in block ciphers.
+The UDB are detected in all $6$ S-boxes.
+In \cite{makarim2014relating} authors have extensively described how the presence of UDB in an S-box impacts other cryptographic properties, such as the occurrence of LS, as we can see in Tables \ref{table:6}-\ref{table:7}.\\ Tezcan et al. used these UDB and LS to devise 4 and 5 round impossible, truncated and improbab differentials, and break 5 out of 12 Ascon rounds \cite{tezcan2016truncated}. \\ In regards to boomerang cryptanalysis, the BU for all S-boxes is attaining the UB, which is opposite to the required bounds in order to be secure against Boomerang attacks.